jupyter-lsp/jupyterlab-lsp/README.md

 - just like in old notebooks, you can still use the built-in <kbd>Shift</kbd> + <kbd>Tab</kbd> to get a signature in JupyterLab.
   This extension behaves well with this feature.

-## Under the hood

-This would not be possible if not the fantastic work at [wylieconlon/lsp-editor-adapter](https://github.com/wylieconlon/lsp-editor-adapter).

 ## Prerequisites